-This Section authorises general search if the police officer has reason to believe that anything necessary for the purpose of an investigations may be found.
-The officer acting under this sub-section must record in writing his reasons for making of a search.
-But, the illegality of search will not affect the validity of the articles or in any way vitiate the recovery of the articles and the subsequent trial.
-(Section 165)
+Section 165 authorises general search if the police officer has reason to believe that anything necessary for the purpose of an investigations may be found.
+The officer acting under this section must record in writing his reasons for making of a search.
+According to subsection (4) of this Section, the provisions of this Code as to search-warrants and the general provisions as to searches contained in section 100 shall, so far as may be, apply to a search made under this section.
+Therefore, while conducting search, police should take all the steps that are required under Section 100 and Section 165 of the Code.